ehconitin/emotions-detector-final-year-project/README.md

-Clearing my folders
+### EMOTION-DETECTOR

-uploading to github to keeping this project safe :)
+Clearing my folders, so I'm uploading this project to GitHub to keep it safe and accessible. :)